Y-jiji/spectrum/README.md

-# spectrum_tmp
+# Spectrum
-Code for Reproduction of Spectrum (Manuscript under Submission)
+Please refer to `README.md` in the main branch.